daylog/daylog/README.md

 cd ~/notes
 ```

-Create a notes file for today and open it in your favorite editor:
+Create a notes file for the current day:

 ```
-daylog today -e atom
+daylog day
 ```

 ### Additional commands